 For most retailers, you are not only running your own campaigns, but you also incorporate campaigns for other brands.
 With the insight above, you should be able to demonstrate when their displays went live, offer ongoing assurances that they look good, and how their placement in your stores impacted their product sales.

 In a landscape where brands distrust retailers to the extent that they invest thousands of pounds in auditing their own displays in various stores, this can be a significant differentiator compared to other retailers.
 At first, they may still audit their displays in your stores, but if you can save them that investment, build trust with them, and identify which placements yield the biggest ROI for their campaigns, you can begin to charge premium prices.

-To learn more about getting more from your in-store marketing campaigns or just chat about retail, request a demo or fill out the form below.
+To learn more about getting more from your in-store marketing campaigns or just chat about retail, request a demo.

 If you liked this article and would like more in-store marketing strategies, tactics, and tips direct to your inbox every week, consider subscribing to our mailing list.